 A pilot scheme was started in 2007 in Scotland and three parks were given awards.
 Both primary and secondary schools may be awarded the Green Flag in recognition of steps taken towards making the school increasingly eco-friendly.

-Parks and green spaces are judged in April and May each year and the winners are announced in July.
+Parks and green spaces are judged between March and June each year and the winners are announced in July.
 Parks must apply each year to keep their Green Flag Award, and winning sites are eligible to fly a Green Flag in the park for a year.

 Sites for a Green Flag Award are judged against eight key criteria: